Artificial intelligence is gaining state lawmakers' attention, and they have a lot of questions

 "We're starting with the government.
 We're trying to set a good example," Connecticut state Sen. James Maroney said during a floor debate in May.

 Connecticut plans to inventory all of its government systems using artificial intelligence by the end of 2023, posting the information online.
-And starting next year, state officials must regularly review these systems to ensure they won’t lead to unlawful discrimination.
+Starting next year, state officials must regularly review these systems to ensure they won't lead to unlawful discrimination.

+Maroney, a Democrat, said Connecticut lawmakers will likely focus on private industry next year.
+He plans to work this fall on model AI legislation with lawmakers in Colorado, New York, Virginia, Minnesota and elsewhere that includes "broad guardrails" and focuses on matters like product liability and requiring impact assessments of AI systems.

 People are also reading…

-Maroney, a Democrat who has become a go-to AI authority in the General Assembly, said Connecticut lawmakers will likely focus on private industry next year.
-He plans to work this fall on model AI legislation with lawmakers in Colorado, New York, Virginia, Minnesota and elsewhere that includes “broad guardrails” and focuses on matters like product liability and requiring impact assessments of AI systems.

-“It’s rapidly changing and there’s a rapid adoption of people using it.
-So we need to get ahead of this,” he said in a later interview.
-“We’re actually already behind it, but we can’t really wait too much longer to put in some form of accountability.”
+"It's rapidly changing and there's a rapid adoption of people using it.
+So we need to get ahead of this," he said in an interview.
+"We're actually already behind it, but we can't really wait too much longer to put in some form of accountability."

-Legislatures in Texas, North Dakota, West Virginia and Puerto Rico have created advisory bodies to study and monitor AI systems their respective state agencies are using, while Louisiana formed a new technology and cyber security committee to study AI’s impact on state operations, procurement and policy.
+Legislatures in Texas, North Dakota, West Virginia and Puerto Rico created advisory bodies to study and monitor AI systems their respective state agencies are using, while Louisiana formed a new technology and cybersecurity committee to study AI's impact on state operations, procurement and policy.
 Other states took a similar approach last year.

 Lawmakers want to know "Who's using it?
 How are you using it?
 Just gathering that data to figure out what's out there, who's doing what," said Heather Morton, a legislative analysist at NCSL who tracks artificial intelligence, cybersecurity, privacy and internet issues in state legislatures.
 "That is something that the states are trying to figure out within their own state borders."

-Connecticut's new law, which requires AI systems used by state agencies to be regularly scrutinized for possible unlawful discrimination, comes after an investigation by the Media Freedom and Information Access Clinic at Yale Law School determined AI is already being used to assign students to magnet schools, set bail and distribute welfare benefits, among other tasks.
-However, details of the algorithms are mostly unknown to the public.
+Connecticut's new law came after an investigation by the Media Freedom and Information Access Clinic at Yale Law School determined AI is being used to assign students to magnet schools, set bail and distribute welfare benefits, among other tasks.
+However, details of the algorithms are mostly unknown to the public "and largely unchecked," the group said.

-AI technology, the group said, “has spread throughout Connecticut’s government rapidly and largely unchecked, a development that’s not unique to this state.”

-Richard Eppink, legal director of the American Civil Liberties Union of Idaho, testified before Congress in May about discovering, through a lawsuit, the “secret computerized algorithms” Idaho was using to assess people with developmental disabilities for federally funded health care services.
-The automated system, he said in written testimony, included corrupt data that relied on inputs the state hadn't validated.
+Richard Eppink, legal director of the American Civil Liberties Union of Idaho, testified before Congress in May about discovering, through a lawsuit, the "secret computerized algorithms" Idaho was using to assess people with developmental disabilities for federally funded health care services.
+The automated system, he said, included corrupt data that relied on inputs the state hadn't validated.

 Some states haven't attempted to tackle the issue yet.
 In Hawaii, state Sen. Chris Lee, a Democrat, said lawmakers didn't pass any legislation this year governing AI "simply because I think at the time, we didn't know what to do."